liangzheng816/OfficeDocs-SharePoint/migration/using-the-sharepoint-migration-tool-reports.md

 ### Item Failure Report

-The **ItemFailureReport.csv**, is only generated if an error resulting in a file being unable to migrate or failing to migrate.
+The **ItemFailureReport.csv** report is only generated if an error resulting in a file being unable to migrate or failing to migrate.

 |**Column** |**Description** |
 |:-----|:-----|